wes1350/wes1350.github.io/_drafts/makingmoneywithcreditcards.md

 **CREDIT CARDS AREN'T FOR EVERYONE**

-That's right, credit cards may not even be for *you*.
+That's right -- credit cards may not be for you.
 People get into crushing debt through improper credit card usage, either by not understanding how they work or spending money they don't have.

 You should **NOT** use credit cards unless **ALL** of the following statements apply to you: